Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/java_preparation.rst

 0. Chapter Preparation
 ##############################################################################

-Why “Chapter 0”?
+Why "Chapter 0"?
 Because in program code the first number is 0.
 We choose to follow this rule.
 In this chapter, we will do some necessary foundational preparation work: Start your Raspberry Pi and install some necessary libraries.

 Linux Command
 ****************************************************************